SEAME-pt/Datasets/README.md

 # Datasets

 Each team can share their dataset in a dedicated folder with the Team's name.
-Please specify the image resolution.
+Please specify the image resolution, format (optional) and insert the data.yaml.

 Example:
 Directory - Team0x